moby/moby/docs/README.md

 ## Style guide

-The documentation is written with paragraphs wrapped at 80 colum lines to make it easier for terminal use.
+The documentation is written with paragraphs wrapped at 80 column lines to make it easier for terminal use.

 ### Examples

-When writing examples give the user hints by making them resemble what they see in their shell:
+When writing examples, give the user hints by making them resemble what they see in their shell:

 - Indent shell examples by 4 spaces so they get rendered as code.